COVID-19: What you can do

 If you see:

-COVID Safe Travel Notifications on the Opal Travel app provide advanced personalised alerts for physical distancing on trains and Metro, all without having to plan a trip.
+Travel Notifications on the Opal Travel app provide advanced personalised alerts for capacity on trains and Metro, all without having to plan a trip.

 The new features allows you to know in advance, plan and see when a service is most likely to have available capacity on board, rather than arriving at the station to find the service is already at full capacity.
 The notifications will also let you know if your service is running on time or delayed and if it is impacted by a major disruption.